Rafficer/linux-cli-community/USAGE.md

 ![status-example](https://i.imgur.com/5tm5nOJ.png)

-If you want to change different values that you've set during initialization, you can do this with the `configure` option, just follow the prompts to change your username/password, default protocol and so on:
+If you want to change the settings you selected during initialization, you can do this with the `configure` option, just follow the prompts to change your username/password, default protocol and so on:

 `protonvpn configure`